 To be the voice of the trucker we need to ensure we are talking to the right people and advertising in the right places.
 To get this done and to get it done right it takes money.
 TruckerNation.org is committed to spending 60% of all dollars donated on marketing and advertisement for the trucking industry and 40% on a lobbying firm.

-TruckerNation.org has set up a trust to ensure that all funds donated are handled transparently and appropriately.
+TruckerNation.org has set up a transparent account to ensure that all funds donated are handled transparently and appropriately.

 They say nothing in life is FREE, right?
 Well, at TruckerNation.org a membership really is FREE!
 We are committed to ensuring that all truckers have all the information they need to be successful which is why we maintain this website as a resource.
 All trucking, all the time.